Add and manage social connections

 Select Save.

-Use the copied Callback URL to finish setting up your OAuth2 app, see below.
+Use the copied Callback URL to finish setting up the provider configuration, see below.

 After configuring your custom OAuth2 connection, test it thoroughly in a non-production environment before going live.
 Verify that:

-If you encounter issues with your custom OAuth2 connection, here’s some things to try.
+If you encounter issues with your custom OAuth2 connection, here are some things to try: